borntofrappe/game-development/03 Match Three/Prep/Chain 0/README.md

 end
 ```

-Using `ipairs` is most appropriate, since the alternative `pairs` does not loop through the table in order.
+Using `ipairs` is more helpful, since the alternative `pairs` doesn't necessarily loop through the table in order.